Charles Normal: Early life

-Norman was born in San Jose, California and was exposed to the performing arts at a young age, coming from a family of musical and theatrical performers.
-His grandfather was a Vaudeville actor, his aunt a Burlesque circuit pianist, and his brother Larry Norman had a national Top 20 Hit record with the San Jose-based rock band People! when Normal was three years old.
+Norman was born in San Jose, California, and was exposed to the performing arts at a young age, coming from a family of musical and theatrical performers.
+His grandfather was a vaudeville actor, his aunt a burlesque circuit pianist, and his brother Larry Norman had a national Top 20 Hit record with the San Jose-based rock band People! when Normal was three years old.

 In 1982, at the age of 17, Normal became the lead guitarist of the influential Bay Area hardcore punk rock band Executioner.
-By the age of 20 he had grown disillusioned with the San Jose and San Francisco punk scenes and moved to Hollywood, California at the behest of his older brother Larry who offered Normal the role of bassist in his band for a series of national and international tours starting in 1985.
+By the age of 20, he had grown disillusioned with the San Jose and San Francisco punk scenes and moved to Hollywood, California, at the behest of his older brother Larry, who offered Normal the role of bassist in his band for a series of national and international tours starting in 1985.

 Career

 1988–1995

 After a lengthy residence in the Netherlands and Sweden working as a record producer, Normal moved back to America in 1989 and joined MCA recording artists Jetboy, replacing Sam Yaffa (Hanoi Rocks, New York Dolls) as bass player.
 He spent the following year touring the U.S. and Canada with the band in support of their album Damned Nation.
-It was during this time period that he forged a strong relationship with Guns N' Roses keyboardist Dizzy Reed, eventually moving in with Reed and Sinisstar drummer / record producer Sid Riggs.
+It was during this time period that he forged a strong relationship with Guns N' Roses keyboardist Dizzy Reed, eventually moving in with Reed and Sinisstar drummer/record producer Sid Riggs.

-In 1991 Normal returned to Scandinavia, spending seven months in Norway, producing and co-writing Larry Norman's critically acclaimed album Stranded in Babylon.
-His band The Merchants of Venus signed a record deal with Warner Music in 1994 and Normal produced and engineered their album "Wish Across The Land", which was nominated for the Spellemannprisen (Norwegian Grammy) in the Rock category the following year.
+In 1991, Normal returned to Scandinavia, spending seven months in Norway producing and co-writing Larry Norman's album, Stranded in Babylon.
+His band The Merchants of Venus signed a record deal with Warner Music in 1994 and Normal produced and engineered their album Wish Across The Land, which was nominated for the Spellemannprisen in the Rock category the following year.

 1996–2005

-1996 brought Normal back to the U.S. when Dizzy Reed asked him to sit in for Guns N' Roses bassist Duff McKagan who was touring with another group.
-Normal took part in the recording sessions for what would eventually become the Chinese Democracy album, but after several months of rehearsing with the rapidly dissolving line-up of G N' R, he moved back to Norway to form a band of his own.
+1996, brought Normal back to the U.S. when Dizzy Reed asked him to sit in for Guns N' Roses bassist Duff McKagan who was touring with another group.
+Normal took part in the recording sessions for what would eventually become the Chinese Democracy album, but after several months of rehearsing with the rapidly dissolving line-up of Guns N' Roses, he moved back to Norway to form a band of his own.

-The Guards of Metropolis (née Softcore) was the result, a Norwegian pop rock group that spent the next few years touring Europe and America. in 2003 the band signed to actor Kiefer Sutherland's recently formed indie label Ironworks Music and began to record their first full-length album.
-Creative differences between Normal and Ironworks producer Jude Cole led to the band's departure from the label and the recording of their self-produced album Alligator.
-While Normal was finishing the album he co-wrote, produced and engineered Mark Lemhouse's album The Great American Yard Sale which won the 2005 Muddy Award for Best National Recording.
+The Guards of Metropolis (née Softcore) was the result, a Norwegian pop rock group that spent the next few years touring Europe and America.
+In 2003, the band signed to actor Kiefer Sutherland's recently formed indie label Ironworks Music and began to record their first album.
+Creative differences between Normal and Ironworks producer Jude Cole led to the band's departure from the label and the recording of their self-produced album, Alligator.
+While Normal was finishing the album he, co-wrote, produced, and engineered Mark Lemhouse's album, The Great American Yard Sale, which won the 2005 Muddy Award for Best National Recording.